ckswilliams/modOpenREM/docs/conquestImportConfig.rst

     # Import of structured dose reports (this checks the DICOM tag 0008,0016 to see if it matches the value for a dose report)
     ImportConverter4  = ifequal "%V0008,0016","1.2.840.10008.5.1.4.1.1.88.67"; {save to C:\conquest\dosedata\sr\%o.dcm; system C:\conquest\openrem-sr-launch.bat "C:\conquest\dosedata\sr\%o.dcm"; destroy}

-However, I have since move to calling lua scripts from Conquest, as described in the next section.
+However, I have since moved to calling lua scripts from Conquest, as described in the next section.

 Advanced Conquest DICOM object handling using lua scripts
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++